PROFESSIONAL | CORPORATE

 European Architectural History Studies (1978)

-Maren Longhurst (CPHC, LEED AP/BD+C, WELL AP) - Project Manager, Building Science Coordinator
+Maren Longhurst (CPHC, LEED AP/BD+C, WELL AP) - Project Architect, Building Science Coordinator

-Maren manages a busy schedule in our studio as a licensed architect and project manager.
-She is particularly interested in high performance architecture and building science, using site analysis along with three dimensional thermal and spatial modeling to design beautiful, efficient buildings that perform reliably, elegantly, and simply.
+Maren is a licensed architect particularly interested in high performance architecture and building science.
+She uses detailed site analysis along with three dimensional thermal and spatial modeling to design beautiful, efficient buildings that perform reliably, elegantly, and simply.
 She holds a Masters in Architecture from Academy of Art University in San Francisco, and is a Certified Passive House Consultant, certified LEED (Leadership in Energy & Environment) professional, and a WELL Accredited Professional (a credential that signifies knowledge in health and wellness in the built environment and specialization in the WELL Building Standard).
 Maren is also the Northwest U.S. adviser to the Passive House Alliance board of directors.

 Nate Robinson - Project Manager, Communication & Workflow Coordinator

-Nate’s history with our studio dates back to when Sam knew him as an exceptionally dedicated and talented architectural student.
+Nate is a licensed architect with a Master of Architecture degree from Washington State University.
+His history with our studio dates all the way back to when Sam knew him as an exceptionally dedicated and talented student.
 His interest in design as a means to enrich our built environment whilst designing projects woven to their natural and cultural context aligns perfectly with our values.
 Nate is both steadily responsible and artistically creative.
-"I am excited to be learning and growing as part of a team actively working to improve how we understand architecture and our clients.
+"I am excited to be learning and growing as part of a team actively working to improve how we understand architecture and our clients."

 Adam Cohen (CPHC, LEED AP, NAHB Green Professional) Commercial Passivhaus Architect

-Adam is a leading North American Passivhaus architect and builder whose innovative work on market rate delivery of commercial high performance building has made him a recognized national leader in the Passivhaus movement.
-His successes in commercial Passivhaus design have made him a sought after speaker, consultant and teacher of advanced Passivhaus ultra-low energy design.
-He served as Vice-Chair of the Passive House Institute U.S. technical committee for 5 years and is co-creator and teacher of Passive House Institute U.S.'s builder training curriculum.
+Adam is a prominent architect and builder whose innovative work on market rate delivery of commercial high performance building has made him a recognized national leader in the Passivhaus movement.
+His successes in commercial Passivhaus design make him a sought after speaker, consultant and teacher of ultra-low energy design.
+He served as Vice-Chair of the Passive House Institute U.S. (PHIUS) technical committee for five years and is co-creator and teacher of PHIUS's builder training curriculum.
 His experience includes the first North American Passivhaus certified public school, university student center, dental clinic, and religious assembly building, and a college dormitory that is the largest North American Passivhaus project to date.
 (Full bio here)